troyhantech/deep-research/README.en.md

 ### 4. Start the Service

-The command to start the service is as follows, with the default launch mode being `mcp_stdio`.
+The command to start the service is `python main.py`, with the default launch mode being `mcp_stdio`.
 You can modify the launch mode by specifying the `mode` parameter:

 ```bash
 python main.py